barrymichaeldoyle/simple-os-platform/README.md

 ```

-If the user is using a Mac, the shortcut phrase is 'cmd + click', otherwise it is 'ctrl + click'.
+If the user's operating system is a Mac, the shortcut phrase renders 'cmd + click', otherwise it renders 'ctrl + click'.

 ## Testing